goober99/lisp-gui-examples/examples/pstk/tutorial.md

 example in the repo alongside the rest of the code for this tutorial in case someone finds it useful.

-Allegro is pretty low-level.
+Allegro is very low-level.
 You create an audio `stream`.
 In this case, the stream buffers eight fragments of 1,024 samples each at a frequency (often called sampling rate) of 44,100 Hz (the sampling rate of an audio CD), which means there are 44,100 samples per second.
 Each sample is a 32-bit float (what is called the bit depth of the audio), and we only have one channel to keep things as simple as possible.

 ```scheme
 ; Generate a tone using Allegro